mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 1. You can change the page name, which is **[!UICONTROL Primary page]** by default.

 1. Edit the content of your page using the content designer.
-Hover the mouse over the primary page content and click **[!UICONTROL Open Designer]**, or click the corresponding button from the right palette.
 Learn how to design landing page content [here](#design-lp-content).

     ![](../assets/lp_open-designer.png)